quincy/matchers-presentation/presentation/slides.md

 ---

-# Given, When, Then
+# What is a Matcher?

+An object allowing 'match' rules to be defined declaratively

+Hamcrest is not a test framework, but Matchers are very useful in tests

-* Given some context                                            <!-- .element: class="fragment" data-fragment-index="1" -->
+  * UI Validation   <!-- .element: class="fragment" data-fragment-index="1" -->
-* When some action is carried out                               <!-- .element: class="fragment" data-fragment-index="2" -->
+  * data filtering  <!-- .element: class="fragment" data-fragment-index="2" -->
-* Then a particular set of observable consequences should occur <!-- .element: class="fragment" data-fragment-index="3" -->

-Matchers help us out in the Given and Then sections.            <!-- .element: class="fragment" data-fragment-index="4" -->

-Note: Specification by Example
+---

+# Why should I use Matchers?

+Allows writing flexible tests without over-specifying expected behavior

+Tests can be written in a sort of mini-DSL, which can help you test intended behavior rather than implementation

+Note: This helps tests break less often when unimportant changes are made

 ---